gretarmark/gretarmark.github.io/_posts/2023-12-02-ImageAnalysis_BLOB.md

 ![Fig 5]({{ site.baseurl }}/images/BlobAnalysis_Matlab3.png "zero order"){:width="100%"}
 **Figure 5: label2rgb() applied to the image.**

-It is possible to count the objects using the
+It is possible to count the area of each object using the Matlab function regionprops().
+The area of the objects is as follows

+4-Connectivity (5 objects):
+* Area of object 1: 5 pixels
+* Area of object 2: 10 pixels
+* Area of object 3: 1 pixels
+* Area of object 4: 5 pixels
+* Area of object 5: 8 pixels

+8-Connectivity (4 objects):
+* Area of object 1: 5 pixels
+* Area of object 2: 10 pixels
+* Area of object 3: 1 pixels
+* Area of object 4: 13 pixels

 <!--When connectivity of each pixel in the image beeing worked on have been analysed, we can say that all objects in the image have been grouped and can now be given their own ID.